Fort at Ball's Point |

 Located on the Rappahannock River at Lowry's Point.
 This was an eight-gun water battery built to prevent Union gunboats from proceeding to Fredericksburg.
 Union forces destroyed it a month after the Confederates abandoned it in March 1862.
 It was later rebuilt and remained in limited use.
 Confederate cavalry Camp Byron (1861) was nearby in Dunnsville before the troopers moved to the fort in October 1861 to assist in its defense.
 The site of the fort was never preserved, and the area is swampy.

 (Millenbeck Archaeological Site)

 A colonial militia fort, also used during Bacon's Rebellion in 1676 by government forces opposed to Bacon's rebels.
 Foundational remnants still remain (now buried).
 Possibly commanded by Capt.
 William Ball (b.
 1641 - d.
 1694), son of Col. William Ball (d.
 1680) and Hannah Ball.
 Twenty-four unmounted guns (buried in sand in tidal area) were reported here in 1690.

 Nearby is the site of the Hannah Ball homestead "Millenbeck Plantation" (1670's), great-grandmother of George Washington.
 Site excavated in the 1970's.

 (1813 - 1814), near Westland or Foxwells

 A local militia field battery, attacked by the British in April 1814.
-State marker on Rt.
+State marker is on County Rt.
 695.